Last updated on September 22nd, 2023

 Chia seeds include fiber and protein, which may help those who are trying to lose some weight.
 One ounce (28 grams) of chia seeds has close to 10 grams of dietary fiber, which roughly translates that these tiny seeds are around 35% fiber content by weight.

-Furthermore, the protein present in chia seeds may reduce hunger and keep you fulfilled for a long.
+Furthermore, the protein present in chia seeds may reduce hunger and keep you fulfilled for a long time.
 Chia seeds are claimed to successfully reduce hunger and promote fullness for a total of 2.5 hours after eating, thus we can say that chia seeds benefit in weight loss.

 Lower your Risk of Heart Disease